1-888-517-7171

 August 28, 2023

-If your post-secondary student is living away from home and living on camps, your home insurance should cover their belongings.
+If your post-secondary student is living away from home and living on campus, your home insurance may cover their belongings.

-An insurance claim filed on behalf of your child, can affect your home insurance rate.
+It’s also important to know that an insurance claim filed on behalf of your child can affect your home insurance rate.

 When are your child’s belongings covered by your home insurance?

-Keep in mind that a claim filed on behalf of your child does affect your home insurance rate so it may be advisable to purchase a separate policy for them.
-Ask your insurer how your home insurance would work for your student who lives away from home.
+Keep in mind that filing a claim on behalf of your child can impact your home insurance premium.
+In some situations, purchasing a separate policy for your student may be the better option.

 When does a student need their own insurance?